marioballano/fanCastic/README.md

 # usage

-fanCastic can either use a local tv channels config file from the command line:
+fanCastic can either consume a local tv channels config file from the command line:

     $ ./fancastic.pyw <config-file>